Getting started in the stock market is a simple process.

 4. Give ORDERS to the stockbrokers.

 Placing an order to buy or sell a stock can be done by making a telephone call or sending an SMS to your stockbroker.
-Orders can also be placed directly online via the Internet.
+Orders can also be placed directly online via online trading platform.

 5. Get the CONFIRMATION RECEIPT.